-Additionally, the UNT Learning Center is now offering a tutoring service for students taking either of the initial accounting courses.
-You may learn more about the service by looking at the Learning Center website or by contacting either Trang.Nguyen@unt.edu or Vivian.Fuller@unt.edu.
+Additionally, the UNT Learning Center in Sage Hall is offering a tutoring service for students taking either of the initial accounting courses.
+You may learn more about the service by looking at the Learning Center website.
+You can find an information sheet with contact information on Blackboard.

 Your success not only in this course but throughout your UNT career is important to me, to the Department of Accounting, to the College of Business, and to the University.
 We are successful only when you are successful.
-Always keep the following ideas in mind as you pursue the completion of this course as well as your degree.
+Always keep the following ideas in mind as you pursue the completion of this course as well as your degree:

-Show up

-Find support

-Take control

-Be prepared

-Get involved

-Be persistent

-Take responsibility!
+Show up Find support Take control Be prepared Get involved Be persistent Take responsibility!